-Desi cow ghee is not only a popular culinary commodity but also a significant constituent of many ayurvedic medicines.
+Desi cow ghee is not only a popular culinary ingredient but also a significant constituent of many ayurvedic medicines.
 It is supposed to be light yellow in color, transparent appearance, granular texture, and nutty flavor.
-The physical properties of the ghee depend on different factors, such as the source of milk, season, temperatures, processing techniques, and the cow's diet.
+The physical properties of the ghee depend on different factors, such as the source of milk, season, climate, temperatures, processing techniques, and the cow's diet.

 Normally, Fresh Ghee has liquid state at normal room temperature.
 When temperature slightly fall up or down, ghee texture will changes to semi-liquid and solid.